michael545/euphemia/power_derivatives/README.md

     - How are CFDs & fixed-for-floating swaps structured?
     - What is the liquidity picture like for these instruments?
     - Who are the main market makers for options?
-    - Who plays the game solely because of stat arbitrage and other inefficiencies
+    - Who plays the game solely because of stat arbitrage and inefficiencies
 - **Counterparty Risk:** How do clearing houses (e.g., ECC) model and manage default risk of participants?
 - **PPAs (Power Purchase Agreements):**
     - Often related to renewable energy projects.